 - Create a routine.
 It is absolutely essential that you establish a bedtime routine and a practice that signals bedtime.
 This can help your baby associate something with his sleep time.
 Try soothing activities like music, reading, etc.

 - Be aware that there will be setbacks.
 There are several reasons why your baby may not respond to the method on particular days.
 It could be because of ill-health, teething, etc. Be prepared to deal with these and get back to a routine once your baby is comfortable.

 - Have patience.
 Don’t expect your baby to respond to the sleep training immediately.
 The key is to be consistent and not break the routine sleep pattern, unless absolutely inevitable.

 - Your baby may cry for different reasons at night.
 He may be hungry or may need a change of diaper.
 If your baby cries for long stretches, always check on him.

 - Ensure that the temperature and the lighting in the room are right to allow for a comfortable sleep for your baby.
-If the rooms are too hold or too cold, it may disrupt your baby’s sleep.
+If the rooms are too hot or too cold, it may disrupt your baby’s sleep.

 Although not a necessity, sleep training methods can help your baby to learn to sleep on his own and also give you that much-needed respite in the night.
 However, it is important to understand that every baby is different and responds differently to the methods.
-What works on one may not work on another.
-Many parents find that not using a method works well for them, some others may even be lucky to have a baby that naturally sleeps well at night.
+What works on one baby may not work on another.
+Many parents find that not using a method works well for them; some others may even be lucky to have a baby that naturally sleeps well at night.
 Do not compare your baby’s progress with others.
 In case your baby goes for a long time without sleeping in the night, you may need to reach out to a paediatrician to rule out any underlying conditions.